joej1997/UMFI/README.md

 # UMFI
-Code and experiments for Ultra Marginal Feature Importance
+Code and experiments for Ultra-marginal Feature Importance